-Gymnastics is a great way of boosting your body’s health and fitness, improving agility and muscle strength.
-Here’s the realbuzz.com introduction to gymnastics, including the different categories, and how it gets you fit.
+Gymnastics is a great way of boosting your body’s overall fitness, improving agility and muscle strength.
+Here’s a quick introduction to gymnastics, including the different categories of gymnastics and how it gets you fit.

 A display of strength, agility, and mental toughness, gymnastics has provided some of the most breathtaking spectacles of Olympic history.